 - How do you pitch your paid writing jobs?

-What Do You Need to Start Freelance Writing?
+What Do You Need to Start Freelance Writing Online?

 First thing’s first: what do you need to get started as a freelance writer?
-If you want to get paid by writing, you need to have a few things.
+If you want to get paid writing, you need to have a few things.
 You can’t just start applying to gigs or pitching articles with your college essay from your freshman year.
-At least, I hope you don’t do that.
+(Please don’t do this!)

 Here’s what you really need to get paid for your writing:

-- A freelancer website – A writer’s website is a great way to show of your experience, your writing portfolio, and even your own blog.
+- A freelancer website: A writer’s website is a great way to show off your experience, your writing portfolio, and even your own blog.
 I break down how to create your own portfolio in this post.

-- Writing niche – It helps to know what topics you want to cover.
-This is a writing niche, and it should be something you have a lot of experience in.
+- Writing niche: It helps to know what topics you want to cover.
+This is known as a writing niche, and it should be something you have a lot of experience covering.
 For instance, I’m a technical and digital marketing writer.

-- Time! – Last but not least, you’ll need some time to apply to these gigs, negotiate with clients, and actually get paid to write.
-These things likely won’t happen overnight.
+- Time: Last but not least, you’ll need some time to apply to these gigs, negotiate with clients, and actually get paid to write.
+These things likely won’t happen overnight, and that’s perfectly normal.

 How Much Should You Charge as a Freelance Writer?